 Acupuncture at SHAC

-SHAC offers group and individual acupuncture appointments on Mondays.
-Group acupuncture appointments are 30 minutes long and are offered on Monday from noon-2 PM.
-Individual appointments are one hour and are offered on Monday from 2-4 PM.
+SHAC offers group (30 minutes) and individual (50 minutes) acupuncture appointments on Tuesdays, Thursdays and Fridays.
 To schedule an acupuncture appointment, please call the main SHAC phone line at 503.725.2800.

 Cost and Insurance

-An appointment during group acupuncture is $12.
-Individual appointments are $50.
+An appointment during group acupuncture is $20.
+Individual appointments are $75.
 All acupuncture fees are billed directly to the student's account.
-Please note, that the PSU Aetna Student Health Insurance Plan only covers acupuncture for certain symptoms.
-Students should contact Aetna Insurance at 877.850.6062 with any questions or clarifications.
+Students on the PSU PacificSource Student Health Insurance Plan are covered at 100% if they receive acupuncture at SHAC.